 Emotions can be “contagious” between individuals, and can affect work group dynamics.

-Emotional contagion is characterized by replicating emotions displayed by others.
+Emotional contagion iinvolves replicating emotions displayed by others.

-Contagion differs from compassion, which enables understanding another’s emotional experience without actually feeling it, according to Virginia Commonwealth University’s S. Douglas Pugh.
+Contagion differs from compassion, which enables understanding another’s emotional experience without actually feeling it, which is more characteristic of empathy, noted Virginia Commonwealth University’s S. Douglas Pugh.

-“Viral emotions” can be transmitted through social media platforms without observing nonverbal cues, according to Facebook’s Adam D. I. Kramer, Jamie E. Guillory of University of California, San Francisco and Cornell University’s Jeffrey T. Hancock.
+“Viral emotions” can be transmitted through social media platforms with no need to observe nonverbal cues, according to Facebook’s Adam D. I. Kramer, Jamie E. Guillory of University of California, San Francisco and Cornell University’s Jeffrey T. Hancock.

-This suggests that social media can significantly affect workplace interpersonal relations and productivity.
+This suggests that social media can significantly affect the emotional tone in workplaces and the interpersonal relations that take place there.

 When positive emotional expressions were reduced in Facebook News Feeds, people produced fewer positive posts and more negative posts.